A Feast for Watchful Servants

 Divine Exuberance

 Who is God and what is he like?
-In the Parable of the Watchful Servants, Jesus reveals the Lord’s exuberance in servants who faithfully await his return.
-Blessed are those who, with girt loins and trimmed lamps, keep watch through the night, listening for his knock.
-In an unexpected twist, upon finding his douloi (“slaves,” “servants”) awake, the kurios (“lord,” “master”) will gird himself for them.
-Losing himself in love, he will serve them a splendid feast.
+In the Parable of the Watchful Servants, Jesus unveils the Lord’s exuberant love for those who faithfully await his return.
+Blessed are the servants who, with girt loins and trimmed lamps, keep vigil through the night, listening for his knock.
+In a striking reversal, the master—finding his douloi (“slaves” or “servants”) awake—girds himself to serve them.
+With boundless love, the kurios (“lord” or “master”) prepares a splendid feast for his faithful, delighting in their devotion.

 The Master’s Magnanimity